Tom Gloger as Dad

 all, they're just doing their job.

-wear isn't as important as their strength of character.
-Styles have changed
+were wearing wasn't as important as their strength of character.
+Styles had changed

-since we grew up, and a black leather jacket doesn't mean
+since we grew up, and a black leather jacket didn't mean

 what it did when we were that age.